 Pakistan’s General visited the temple as he requested to see the temple after knowing the power and the miracle.
 There are some places that are situated in uneasy locations hence visited very rarely.
 Tanot Mata temple is one of those gems as it lies very close to the Indo-Pak border.

-Temple is around 130 km from Jodhpur and the best way to reach here is by road.
+Temple is around 130 km from Jaisalmer and the best way to reach here is by road.
 This is one of the most popular Hindu temples in Rajasthan and you can feel the presence of some holy and blissful vibes.

 - Ticket: No entry fee